Bobby Howe (footballer, born 1945): Coaching career

-After his playing days were over, Howe become the coach of the United States U-20 men's national soccer team at the 1993 FIFA World Youth Championship and later went on to become the coach of the Portland Timbers from 2001–05.
+After his playing days were over, Howe become the coach of the United States U-20 men's national soccer team at the 1993 FIFA World Youth Championship and later went on to become the coach of the Portland Timbers from 2001 to 2005.
 Howe was also in charge of the "Education of Coaches " for the US Soccer Federation.
 He wrote the preface for " The official playing and coaching manual of the United States Soccer Federation".
 Howe also had a short stint with the Saint Kitts and Nevis national football team towards the end of 2012 in a consultancy role.

 After managing the Portland Timbers, Howe became the Director of Coaching for Emerald City FC youth soccer club in Seattle, Washington.
 He has served in this role for 11 years.
 In January 2016, Howe was the 2016 recipient of the "Dr. Thomas Fleck, US Youth Soccer Excellence in Coaching" award.